yochaigal/cairn/wip/2e/reliquary.md

 ## Tupshead Crown, +1 Armor, _bulky_

-  - A beautifully rendered ram's head helm wrought from tough Alpine Oak.
+  - A beautifully rendered ram's head helm wrought from tough alpine oak.
 The horns can be used as weapons (d6+d6).

 ## Veilsilk Grip, 1 charge